Can You Sue for an Injury that Occurred on a College Campus in Massachusetts?

 Many kinds of accidents are possible on a college campus, so you could have many different reasons to sue.
 Car accidents are somewhat common since college campuses tend to be large, with roads and highways running through them.
-Students must walk along sidewalks and cross streets to get to their classes on a daily basis.
-With the proliferation of cell phones, distracted driving is a huge issue on college campuses.
-Pedestrians are sometimes struck by drivers who were not paying attention.
+Students must walk along sidewalks and cross streets to get to their classes on a daily basis. with the proliferation of cell phones, distracted driving is a huge issue on college campuses.
+According to our Wakefield pedestrian accident lawyer, pedestrians are sometimes struck by drivers who were not paying attention.

 If your college has fraternities or sororities on campus, you could be injured in a hazing ritual.
 Although most schools have hard rules against hazing, some fraternities and sororities still do it in secret.
 Students have been known to get hurt or even killed in hazing rituals gone awry.
 Depending on the nature of the hazing, the school and other students may be responsible.

 Colleges and universities are big places and all kinds of accidents are possible.
 If you are a student in a science lab, you may be vulnerable to unique accidents involving chemicals or scientific equipment.
 If a building on campus is older and not up to safety codes, it may pose a safety risk to anyone inside.
 Dormitories must be made especially safe because students are expected to live there.
 Campus buildings must be kept clean, healthy, and secure to avoid accidents.
 Call our Massachusetts pedestrian accident lawyer and Somerville personal injury lawyers to discuss your injuries.

 Contact Our Massachusetts Personal Injury Attorneys About Your Injuries on a College Campus